magento/merchdocs/src/shipping/fedex.md

 1. If you want to provide a [Free Shipping]({% link shipping/shipping-free.md %}) option through FedEx, set the free shipping options.

    - Set **Free Method** to the method you want to use for free shipping.
-If you don’t want to offer free shipping through FedEx, choose `None`.
+If you do not want to offer free shipping through FedEx, choose `None`.

    - To require a minimum order amount that qualifies an order for free shipping with FedEx, set **Enable Free Shipping Threshold** to `Enable`.
 Then, enter the minimum value in **Free Shipping Amount Threshold**.